Studying with us in 2020/21

-On successful completion of the SKE programme, you will progress directly onto an initial teacher training programme, for example a PGCE Secondary Computer Science and IT course.
+On successful completion of the SKE programme, you will progress directly onto a Level 7 initial teacher training (ITT) course, for example a PGCE Secondary Computer Science and IT course.

 Our one year full-time PGCE Secondary Education Computer Science and IT course, which starts in September, qualifies trainees to teach 11 to 16 year olds.
 The course offers the additional benefit of post-16 enhancement giving you maximum flexibility when looking for a job.

 After you have successfully completed a Subject Knowledge Enhancement in Computer Science course and then an initial teacher training course, for example a PGCE Secondary Computer Science course you will be ready to begin your career as a computer science teacher in the secondary sector.

 Check out these ten top tips for surviving a PGCE written by BCU Secondary Drama PGCE student Natalie Rose.

 We are constantly investing in our estate and are currently in the process of spending £340 million on new learning facilities.

 As part of these plans, the University's Education provision will join the rest of the Faculty of Health, Education and Life Sciences at our City South Campus in Edgbaston during 2018.

 This is the third phase of the University's project to move all teaching and learning to two campuses, City Centre and City South.
 By moving our Education provision, we are creating a hub for the provision of public service contracts and professional development at City South Campus and improving the student experience with a stronger sense of community and more consistent support services and facilities.